Infertility: General information

 Genea has been at the forefront of worldwide IVF development.
 Genea’s fertility technologies have helped bring nearly a million babies into the world.

-There is excellent embryo freezing capacity and Genea has the ability to test individual embryos for a variety of conditions.
+There is excellent egg and embryo freezing capacity and Genea has the ability to test individual embryos for a variety of conditions.

 How to Initiate Fertility Care (Including IVF at Genea):

 Call my practice manager, Sarah, on (02) 9221 2904 to make an initial appointment.
-Ideally, bring your partner and any relevant reports.
+Ideally, bring any relevant reports.
 I will go through your story and order follow-up tests as needed.

 Management strategies are discussed.
 Usually, after one or two consultations a strategy is determined.
-If this is IVF under my care at Genea, I will guide you regarding the next steps.
+If this is IVF, or egg freezing, under my care at Genea, I will guide you regarding the next steps.
 You may find IVF in brief helpful.

 My fee for IVF management is included in the global Genea fee.
 Once we have planned your treatment strategy, you will be able to obtain a precise fee from Genea.
 Genea is more expensive than some other clinics, but the relatively high success rate makes it cost effective.